 2. Do I have to use my IRA for my retirement?

-When you reach a certain age, usually 70 1/2, you must start taking your money out (this is called your required beginning date.)
-But if you don't use all this money before during your lifetime, naming the right beneficiary can keep it growing tax-deferred for decades.
+When you reach a certain age, usually 70 1/2, Uncle Sam says you must start taking your money out.
+(This is called your required beginning date.)
+But if you don't use all this money before you die, naming the right beneficiary can keep it growing tax-deferred for decades.